fediverse-governance/fediverse-governance.github.io/manuscript.md

 An advisor to IFTAS spoke with us about the potential for connections between servers and teams that might serve as formal or informal meta-institutions:

 > *And from a governance perspective, from across server things, I really feel like there's this missing level of between the federation of everything, everybody, and the individual instance, there's this sort of collection level, in Run Your Own Social, you referred to it as a “neighborhood,” Darius.
-And yeah, there's Kat \[Marchán\] calls them the “caracoles,” @ophiocephalic’s “fedifams,” or the bubbles that are emerging, all in this.
+And yeah, there's Kat \[Marchán\] calls them the “[caracoles](https://toot.cat/@zkat/110810390507239555),” `@ophiocephalic`’s “[fedifams](https://kolektiva.social/@ophiocephalic/110793535160280425),” or the bubbles that are emerging, all in this.
 And I think that's another place for, for very interesting approaches to governance.
 It's like, the two most worked out things I saw have both come from an anarchist perspective, which is interesting, because it's a chance for radical democracy with some structure to it.*

 #### 3.3 Making pathways to greater participation {#3.3-making-pathways-to-greater-participation}